Zé Pedro (footballer, born January 1997)

-José Pedro Ferreira Costa Leite (born 12 January 1997) known as Zé Pedro, is a Portuguese footballer who plays for Oliveirense.
+José Pedro Ferreira Costa Leite (born 12 January 1997) known as Zé Pedro, is a Portuguese professional footballer who plays as a winger.

 Club career

 On 29 July 2018, Zé Pedro made his professional debut with Feirense in a 2018–19 Taça da Liga match against Leixões.

 Zé Pedro left Sporting Kansas City II on July 2, 2020, by mutual consent.